 - In the Salt master's terminal, install the following libraries by running the

 pip3 install impacket --ignore-installedcommands.

-salt saltmaster grains.get fqdncommand to idenfity the FQDN of the Salt master.
+salt saltmaster grains.get fqdncommand in the Salt master's terminal.

-- Verify that the C: \Windows\System32\drivers\etc\hosts file in your windows machine is configured with the Salt master's IP and host name/FQDN.
+- On your Windows machine, verify that the C: \Windows\System32\drivers\etc\hosts file is configured with the Salt master's IP and FQDN.

-- Open PowerShell and run these commands to open the required ports:
+- Open PowerShell on the Windows machine and run this command to open the required ports:

 Port Commands 445